 Frequently Asked Questions (FAQ) about Placement Testing

-Q. What do I need to do before I take a test?
+Q. What do I need to do before attending a session?

-Students need to turn in an Ohlone College application before taking the test.
+Students need to turn in an Ohlone College application and receive an Ohlone student ID number before attending a session.

-Q. What do I need to bring the day of test?
+Q. What do I need to bring to the session?

 These two items are required!

-- All students need to bring a picture ID such as a school ID, driver's license, or passport.
+- All students need to bring a picture ID such as a school ID, driver's license, identification card or passport.

 - All students must also have an Ohlone College Student ID Number.
 You will receive your Student ID Number by email after you submit your application.
 If you have not received your Student ID Number, email the Admissions Office at email@example.com.
 You will not be allowed to take the test without an Ohlone College Student ID Number.

-Q. Are calculators, dictionaries, word translators, and other kinds of study aids allowed on the tests?
+Q. Are cell phones, calculators, dictionaries, word translators, and other kinds of study aids allowed?

-No. Students will be provided scratch paper to work out problems or take notes.
-Scratch paper will be collected at the end of the test.
+No. Students will be provided with scratch paper and a pencil to work out problems or take notes.
+For math, there will be an online calculator available when the students can use it.
+Scratch paper will be collected at the end of the session.
+Cell phones MUST be switched off before entering the Center.

 Q. What happens when the time and date that I want to make a reservation for is not listed in the reservation system?

-If the test date you want to reserve is not listed in the online reservation system, it is likely that the time slot is full.
-In this case, students are welcome to arrive during the testing hours and wait to see if there are any appointments that do not show up.
+If the date and time you want to reserve is not listed in the online reservation system, it is likely that the time slot is full.
+In this case, students are welcome to arrive at the start of the session to place themselves on the waitlist.
+If a student with a reservation does not show or cancels, we will accommodate those on the waitlist on a first-come, first-serve basis.

-The tests are not timed.
-How much time it will take depends on the student’s experience and skill.
-The average time is 2.5 hours for both English and Math Placement Tests.
+The placement process is not timed and it depends on the student’s experience and skill.
+The average time is 2.5 hours for both English and Math.

-If the student does not finish by the time staff needs to leave, the student can return on another day when the Center is open to finish the test.
-The system will retain the student’s progress and resume from where s/he left the test.
+If the student does not finish by the time staff needs to leave, the student can attend another future session.
+The system will retain the student’s progress and resume from where he/she left off for no more than a two-week period.
+If more than two weeks have passed, a student will need to start over.

-The ESL Placement Test takes approximately 4.5 hours.
-See ESL Placement Test for more details.
+The ESL Placement Process takes approximately 4.5 hours.
+See ESL for more details.

-The Chemistry Placement Test is 45 minutes long.
+The Chemistry Placement Test is timed at 45 minutes.
 Students must finish the test in one sitting.

-Q. The reservation website has English and Math listed together?
-Do I have to take both tests?
-What if I only need to take the English Placement Test?
+Q. The reservation website has English and math listed together.
+Do I have to take both?
+What if I only need an English placement?

-The testing schedule for the English and math tests are the same.
+The schedule for the English and math are the same.
 Students need to make only one reservation.
-When you arrive to take your test, please let the Testing Center staff know what test you would like to take.
+When you arrive to the session, please let the Placement Center staff know which subject you would like a placement for.

 Q. I’m a Pre-RN, PTA, or RT applicant.
-Which test(s) do I take?
+What do I need to take?

-Q. I am an independent or long distance college student.
-Does Ohlone's Testing Center offer proctoring services?
+Q. I am an independent or long-distance college student.
+Does Ohlone's Placement Center offer proctoring services?

-The Testing Center does not offer proctoring services.
+The Placement Center does not offer proctoring services.

 Q: When will I get my results?

-For the English, math and ESL tests, students will receive their results the same day.
-For the Chemistry test, results are available the following day online in the student’s Web Advisor account, under Test Summary.
+For the English, math and ESL course placements, students will receive their results the same day.
+For the Chemistry test, results are usually available in 1-2 business days online via the student’s Web Advisor account, under Test Summary.

 Q: I’ve misplaced my test results and I need another copy.
 How do I get one?

-Q: I can’t make it to the scheduled test times.
-Does the Testing Center have more hours open?
+Q: I can't make it to the scheduled sessions.
+Does the Placement Center have more hours open?

 Due to limited staffing, the current testing schedule represents what is available.
 No individual appointments are scheduled.